Nearly all secondary education students pursue scholarly pursuits within their majors.

 Many complete research experiences through Morris Academic Partners (MAP) or Undergraduate Research Opportunities Program (UROP) projects, present at the Undergraduate Research Symposium, or assist professors with fieldwork.

-In addition, a large number of secondary education students serve as teaching assistants for courses/professors in their majors, work in the Writing Center, or tutor for Academic Assistance.
+In addition, a large number of secondary education students serve as teaching assistants for courses/professors in their majors, work in the Writing Center, or tutor for the Office of Academic Success.
 Many students volunteer in organizations and activities such as Big Friend/Little Friend, TREC, EMSP, or Super Saturday Science.

 Global Practicum, the English Language Teaching Assistant Program, allows students fluent in spoken English to help people in other countries learn English.
 While experiencing another culture and community, participants complete UMM course requirements and share their culture and language with others.